Medicare Advantage Enrollment | How to Sign Up

 Special Enrollment Periods for Medicare Advantage Enrollment

-Gaining eligibility for a new plan due to Medicaid or Extra Help.
+- Becoming eligible for Medicaid or Extra Help.

-Important Note: Always report qualifying life events promptly to avoid delays in coverage.
-Proper Medicare Advantage enrollment ensures your coverage remains uninterrupted.
+Important: Report qualifying life events promptly to avoid delays in coverage.

 Final Steps for Successful Medicare Advantage Enrollment